ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 There are different approaches to manage multiple environments with Terraform.
 You could duplicate the Terraform files under separate directories, one directory per environment.
 With [Terraform modules](https://www.terraform.io/docs/modules/index.html), you could put together common configurations as a group and reuse modules across environments - reducing the code duplication.
 Separate directories mean you can modify the *development* environment to validate changes and then propagate the changes to other environments.
 It is common in this case to also have the Terraform *modules* in their own source code repository, so that you can reference a specific version of a module in your environment files.

-Given the environments are rather simple and similar, you are going to use another Terraform concept called [workspaces](https://www.terraform.io/docs/state/workspaces.html#when-to-use-multiple-workspaces).
+Given the environments are rather simple and similar, you are going to use another Terraform concept called [workspaces](https://www.terraform.io/docs/state/workspaces.html#when-to-use-multiple-workspaces){: external}.
 Workspaces allow you to use the same terraform files (.tf) with different environments.
 In the example, *development*, *testing* and *production* are workspaces.
 They will use the same Terraform definitions but with different configuration variables (different names, different capacities).

 Each environment requires:
 * a dedicated resource group